CrayLabs/SmartSim/doc/orchestrator.rst

 |cluster-orc|

+A clustered database is optimal for high data throughput scenarios such as online analysis, training and processing.
 Clustered Orchestrators support data communication across multiple simulations.
-Given that a clustered database is standalone, meaning the database compute node is separate from the application compute node, the database node does not tear down after the finish of a SmartSim Model.
-With standalone database deployment, SmartSim can run AI models, and Torchscript code on the CPU(s) or GPU(s) with existing data in the ``Orchestrator``.
+With clustered database deployment, SmartSim can run AI models, and Torchscript code on the CPU(s) or GPU(s) with existing data in the ``Orchestrator``.
 Produced data can then requested by another application.

-Users do not need to know how the data is stored in a clustered configuration and can address the cluster with the SmartRedis clients like a single block of memory using simple put/get semantics in SmartRedis.

-The cluster deployment is optimal for high data throughput scenarios such as online analysis, training and processing.

 -------
 Example
 -------
-This example provides a demonstration on automating the deployment of a standard Orchestrator.
-Once the standard database is started, we demonstrate connecting a client from within the driver script.
+We provide a demonstration on automating the deployment of a standard Orchestrator from within a Python driver script.
+Once the standard database is started, we demonstrate connecting a client from within the application script to transmit and poll data.

+The example is comprised of two script files:

+* The Application Script
+* The Experiment Driver Script

+**The Application Script Overview:**
+The example application script is a Python file that contains instructions to create and connect a SmartRedis client to the standard Orchestrator to transmit and retrieve tensors.

+**The Application Script Contents:**

+1. Connecting a SmartRedis client within the application to send and retrieve a tensor from the standard database.

+**The Experiment Driver Script Overview:**
+The experiment driver script launches and manages the example entities with the ``Experiment`` API.
+In the driver script, we use the ``Experiment`` to create and launch a ``Model`` instance to communicate with a launched standard ``Orchestrator``.

+**The Experiment Driver Script Contents:**

+1. Launching a ``Model`` and ``Orchestrator``.

 The Application Script
 ======================